Bladder, ureter & renal pelvis

 • If tumor cells hug the mucosa, they should be more anaplastic than benign mucosal cells

-• Substaging of pT1 based on muscularis mucosae is technically difficult and not reproducible (Mod Pathol 1996;9:1035)
+• Subcategorization of pT1 based on muscularis mucosae is difficult and may not correlate with progression (Mod Pathol 1996;9:1035, Arch Pathol Lab Med 2022;146:1131)

-• pTa cases may actually be invasive when studied by electron microscopy; significance unclear (Am J Clin Pathol 2003;120:188)
+• pTa cases may actually be invasive when studied by electron microscopy; significance is unclear (Am J Clin Pathol 2003;120:188)

-Muscularis propria (pT2):
+Muscularis propria (pT2)

-• Muscularis propria is thick aggregated muscle bundles of detrusor muscle; must distinguish from hypertrophic muscularis mucosae
+• Muscularis propria is thick aggregated muscle bundles of detrusor muscle; must distinguish from hypertrophic muscularis mucosae (Am J Surg Pathol 2007;31:1420)

 • Muscularis propria presence should be specified in transurethral resections and cold cup biopsies

-Perivesical fat (pT3):
+Perivesical fat (pT3)

-Prostate gland (pT4 versus pT2):
+Prostate gland (pT4 versus pT2)

 • If carcinoma of the bladder transmurally invades through the bladder wall and into the prostatic stroma, the tumor is designated as pT4a

-• If carcinoma of the bladder colonizes the prostatic urethra via in situ spread and then invades the underlying prostatic stroma, it is not pT4a (but can be considered a separate tumor of the prostatic urethra with a pT2 designation, see staging of the prostatic urethra)
+• If carcinoma of the bladder colonizes the prostatic urethra via in situ spread and then invades the underlying prostatic stroma, it is not pT4a (but can be considered a separate tumor of the prostatic urethra with a pT2 designation; see Staging of the prostatic urethra)

 Regional lymph nodes (pN)